 Our 7 Year Old Son Has Been Diagnosed With Leukemia | Childhood Cancer Diagnosis

 This past weekend has felt like a horrible nightmare.
 I keep hoping that I will wake up and everything will be normal again.
-The truth is that this is our reality and we must find a “new” normal.
+The truth is….this is our reality.
+We must find a “new” normal.

 Three days ago, we heard those words a parent NEVER expects or wants to hear.